iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Some components in @bentley/ui-core were deprecated in favor of components in @itwinui-react.
 A few constructs were deprecated in @bentley/ui-core package with alternatives elsewhere.

+The @bentley/ui-* packages are now dependent on React version 17.
+**Applications using the ui packages must update React 17.**

 ### @bentley/extension-cli

 The cli tool has been deprecated due to an impending change of Extensions and the Extension Service.
 Please continue to use the 2.x version if you still require publishing Extensions.